 Understanding and Using Teleconverters: What Does a Teleconverter Do?

 A teleconverter is used to extend the reach of the lenses you already own, but how exactly do they work, and is there anything else you need to know before clearing space in your kit for a teleconverter?
-Let's see what we can find out.
+Let's find out.

 How do teleconverters work?